Geography BA

 Why study at Leeds:

-- Tailor your degree to suit your interests.
-You can specialise in either human geography or physical geography, or opt to study a mixture of our BA and BSc modules.
+• This course is highly flexible so you can tailor your degree to suit your interests.
+You can specialise in either human geography or physical geography or opt to study a mixture of our BA and BSc modules.

-- Experience expertise teaching delivered by a School that has taught geography for over 100 years.
-Learn from internationally renowned academics and researchers at the forefront of their fields who specialise in a variety of geography disciplines.
+• Experience research-led teaching delivered by a School that has taught and is made up of academics and researchers who specialise in a variety of geography disciplines.

-- Benefit from excellent teaching facilities, including specialist labs, lecture theatres and industry-standard software, fully equipped with the latest technology to support your learning and practical fieldwork.
+• Access excellent teaching facilities, including specialist labs, a dedicated field store fully equipped with research-grade equipment and industry-standard software to support your learning and practical fieldwork.

-- Put theory into practice with our extensive fieldwork activities located across the world, where you’ll experience ‘real world’ learning that will advance your research, project planning and teamwork skills whilst gaining hands-on experience highly valued by employers in industry.
+• Put theory into practice with our extensive fieldwork activities, where you’ll experience ‘real world’ learning that will advance your research, project planning and teamwork skills whilst gaining hands-on experience highly valued by employers in industry.
+Current destinations include Wales, Sicily and Helsinki.

-- Enhance your career prospects and give your CV that competitive edge before you graduate with our paid industrial work placement opportunities.
-Our close industry links have given previous students the chance to work at — and build professional relationships with — major organisations such as Sainsbury’s, Morgan Stanley and GlaxoSmithKline.
+• Enhance your career prospects and give your CV that competitive edge before you graduate by undertaking a work placement.
+Our close industry links have given previous students the chance to work at — and build professional relationships with — organisations such as Sainsbury’s, Morgan Stanley and GlaxoSmithKline.

 Accreditation